ct627/R_farmers_market/README.md

 ## Purpose
 1. Try to practice one visualization package in R (statebins).
 2. Try to practice Naive Bayes and RandomForest Classifier methods for Discrete Predictors.
+3. Use classifier methods to see is there any relation between factors and credit card or cash.
+Try to answer a question that will different categories of products in a farmers market affect the usage of credit card or cash?

 ## Data Source
 Data download from [Data.gov](https://catalog.data.gov/dataset/farmers-markets).